Baltimore Ravens: 2012: Ray Lewis' final season and second Super Bowl victory

 The Ravens' attempt to convert Joe Flacco into a pocket passer remained a work in progress as the 2012 season began.
 Terrell Suggs suffered a tendon injury during an off-season basketball game and was unable to play for at least several weeks.
 In the opener on September 10, Baltimore routed Cincinnati 44–13.
 After this easy win, the team headed to Philadelphia, but lost 24–23.

 Returning home for a primetime rematch of the AFC Championship, another bizarre game ensued.
-New England picked apart the Baltimore defense (which was considerably weakened without Terrell Suggs and some other players lost over the off-season) for the first half.
+New England picked apart the Baltimore defense (which was considerably weakened without Terrell Suggs and some other players lost over the offseason) for the first half.
 Trouble began early in the game when a streaker ran out onto the field and had to be tackled by security, and accelerated when, at 2:18 in the 4th quarter, the referees made a holding call on RG Marshal Yanda.
 Enraged fans repeatedly chanted an obscenity at this penalty.
 The Ravens finally drove downfield and on the last play of the game, Justin Tucker kicked a 27-yard field goal to win the game 31–30, capping off a second intense and controversially officiated game in a row for the Ravens.

-The Ravens would win the AFC North with a 10–6 record, but finished 4th in the AFC playoff seeding, and thus had to play a wild-card game.
+The Ravens would win the AFC North with a 10–6 record, but finished 4th in the AFC playoff seeding, and thus had to play a wild card game.
 After defeating the Indianapolis Colts 24–9 at home (the final home game of Ray Lewis), the Ravens traveled to Denver to play against the top-seeded Broncos.
-In a very back-and-forth contest, the Ravens pulled out a 38-35 victory in two overtimes.
-They then won their 2nd AFC championship by coming back from a 13-7 halftime deficit to defeat the Patriots once again, 28–13.
+In a very back-and-forth contest, the Ravens pulled out a 38–35 victory in two overtimes.
+They then won their 2nd AFC championship by coming back from a 13–7 halftime deficit to defeat the Patriots once again, 28–13.

 The Ravens played the Super Bowl XLVII against the San Francisco 49ers.
 Baltimore built a 28–6 lead early in the third quarter before a partial power outage in the Superdome suspended play for 34 minutes (earning the game the added nickname of the Blackout Bowl).
 After play resumed, San Francisco scored 17 unanswered third-quarter points to cut the Ravens' lead, 28–23, and continued to chip away in the fourth quarter.
 With the Ravens leading late in the game, 34–29, the 49ers advanced to the Baltimore 7-yard line just before the two-minute warning but turned the ball over on downs.
 The Ravens then took an intentional safety in the waning moments of the game to preserve the victory.
 Baltimore quarterback Joe Flacco, who completed 22 of 33 passes for 287 yards and three touchdowns, was named Super Bowl MVP.